aws-samples/startup-kit-serverless-workload/README.md

 ```

-#### Use the installation script to deploy
+### Deployment Via Installation Script

-You can use the installation script to deploy the app, or continue to the manual deployment section below to deploy it manually.
+You can use the installation script to deploy the app, or continue to the manual deployment section below to gain insight regarding what's happening under the hood.

 The installation script (install.sh) is in the code you downloaded or cloned from this GitHub repository.
 First make sure you can execute the script.
-Grant execution permissions for the script file by running the following command:
+Using the command line, grant execution permissions for the script file by running the following command:

 ```